rimapaulione/Testing-library-and-Jest/README.md

 ## Key points of the project:

-Learned about testing React Components using React Testing Library and Jest Understood how to simulate user events and data fetching in a test environment Verified components with tests before deploying Practical, hands-on experience adding tests to a large React project Tried building own custom Jest matchers
+- Learned about testing React Components using React Testing Library and Jest;
+- Understood how to simulate user events and data fetching in a test environment;
+- Verified components with tests before deploying;
+- Practical, hands-on experience adding tests to a large React project;
+- Tried building own custom Jest matchers;
-Focused on learning why best practices exist - and when to break them!
+- Focused on learning why best practices exist - and when to break them;

 Runs the tests: